chsabii/Tracking-Wildlife/README.md

 Update a Sighting: Modify an existing sighting's details, such as species, location, date, and time.

 Delete a Sighting: Remove a sighting by ID.
+# Future Enhancements
+v1: Wildlife tracking using FastAPI and a dictionary for data storage.
+v2: Wildlife tracking using FastAPI and PostgreSQL for data storage.
+v3: Wildlife tracking using FastAPI for the backend, PostgreSQL for the database, and Streamlit for the frontend.
 # Endpoints:
 POST /sightings: Create a new sighting.